Sean McAllister (footballer, born 1987): Shrewsbury Town

 McAllister signed a two-year contract with Shrewsbury Town in July 2010.
 Manager Graham Turner stated that "McAllister's an attacking, exciting player and I'm a bit surprised he was still on the market.
 We were a little short in midfield and with his Championship experience he could be a real gain for us."
 He made his first appearance at the New Meadow as a 77th-minute substitute in a 3–1 victory over Bradford City on 7 August 2010.
 He was named as Shrewsbury's Player of the Month for August 2010, but found first-team opportunities harder to come by in the second half of the season due to a hernia injury and the arrival of new signings Nicky Wroe and David Davies.
 He had an operation to correct the hernia injury in February 2011.

 McAllister returned to fitness during the 2011–12 pre-season, scoring against a Manchester United XI in a 2–1 home victory in July 2011.
 He scored his first competitive goal for Shrewsbury when he was recalled to the starting line-up in a 2–0 win over Crewe Alexandra on 20 August.
 His goal came in the 23rd minute with a glancing header from Lionel Ainsworth's cross.
 However, the form of Matt Richards and loan signing David McAllister again left him sitting on the sidelines for much of the season.
 Shrewsbury won promotion to League One as runners-up of League Two, although McAllister was not offered a new contract.
 He said that "Hopefully my experience at a higher level, and the fact that I've got a promotion under my belt, will help my cause.
 I'm disappointed, I thought I was worth a new deal, but I've had two good years at Shrewsbury."

 Port Vale

 McAllister failed to find a club before the start of the 2012–13 season, despite a trial at Oxford United.
 In October 2012, he went on trial at Port Vale, after personally ringing manager Micky Adams to enquire about a vacancy in midfield created when Doug Loft picked up an injury.
 He signed an eight-week contract with Vale on 9 November.
 The League Two club were in administration, and applied for special permission to sign McAllister after asking the Football League for leniency after they underwent a shortage of available midfielders.
 He made his debut from the bench at Vale Park on 17 November, replacing Rob Taylor 74 minutes into a 2–2 draw with York City.
-However, he would only feature twice more for Vale, and left the club on 8 January 2013, with Adams saying "it's unfortunate we weren't able to offer Sean more first-team opportunities, but that underlines the competition for places we have among the squad, but he's a great kid, a model professional and I'd recommend him anywhere."
+However, he would only feature twice more for Vale, and left the club on 8 January 2013.